Margaret Pole, Countess of Salisbury: Marriage

-Margaret remained important to the new Tudor dynasty due to her Yorkist lineage and unquestionably noble blood.
+Margaret remained important to the new Tudor dynasty due to her Yorkist lineage and unquestionably royal blood.
 When she was 14 years old, Henry VII arranged her marriage to his favoured cousin and loyal servant, Richard Pole, who was 11 years her senior and from a gentry family.
 Whilst Richard's mother Edith St. John was an older half-sister of the King's mother, Margaret Beaufort, making him from a Lancastrian supporting family, he was of a lower status compared to his new wife.
 It has been argued by historians such as Tracy Borman that this was intended to undermine her status, weaken her claim to the English throne and ensure that she was married to a loyal supporter.
 Horace Walpole later reflected in his correspondence that "Henry had married her to the insignificant Sir Richard Pole who is called a Welsh Knight".
 Nevertheless, the King and Queen attended the marriage ceremony.
 Historians debate the date of the marriage; it may have taken place in 1487 or 1491.

 After the marriage, Margaret lived at her husband's manor of Bockmer, Buckinghamshire and gave birth to five children.
 She was in attendance at court for important events such as at the Feast of St George in April 1488.

 Margaret's husband Richard prospered under the Tudor regime and held various offices in Henry VII's government.
 He was appointed as a Knight of the Garter in 1499, and he was entrusted with the prestigious role of Chamberlain for Arthur, Prince of Wales, the heir apparent to the throne.
 Around the time when Richard was appointed Arthur's Chamberlain, Margaret received a generous gift of £20 from Henry VII.

 When the Prince of Wales married the Spanish Infanta Catherine of Aragon in 1501, they established an independent household at Ludlow Castle.
 Margaret was appointed as one of Catherine's ladies-in-waiting.
-Despite a ten year difference in age, she and the Princess became loyal friends.
+Despite a ten-year difference in age, she and the Princess became loyal friends.
 The friendship lasted throughout their whole lives and they exchanged frequent correspondence.
 Margaret held her position until Catherine's entourage was dissolved, after Arthur died on 2 April 1502.